On the origin of the bi-drifting subpulse phenomenon in pulsars: Discussion

-Clearly the physics of drifting subpulses is not yet fully understood -- how can sparks stop moving, and quench radio emission, but then after tens of seconds restart \citep[as seen for the nulls in PSR~B0809+74;][]{lsr+03}?
+Clearly the physics of drifting subpulses is not yet fully understood -- how can sparks stop moving and quench radio emission, but then after tens of seconds restart \citep[as seen for the nulls in PSR~B0809+74;][]{lsr+03}?
 Why do the sparks appear to be equidistantly spaced to such high accuracy \citep[see, e.g., the configuration proposed for PSR~B0943+10 in][]{2000_Gil}?
 For these open questions, the overarching answer may be found through in determining the physical reason for the spark configuration stability in the polar cap.
 Yet even with those open questions, the carousel-like rotation of subpulses around the magnetic axis is the most viable model.

-We show that such behaviour is a consequence of plasma drift in the inner acceleration region around a point of maximum potential.
-Randomly distributed discharges at the polar cap naturally produce such a central potential peak (see Figure \ref{fig:electric_field}).
-Mean while, the non-dipolar configuration of the surface magnetic field next the size, shape and location of the polar cap.
-Near the surface, the drift of the plasma in the inner acceleration region is around the center of the polar cap, which can be offset from the magnetic axis.
-Going up towards the the radio emission region, the magnetic field becomes ever more dipole-like.
-That transition results in drift of subpulses around the magnetic axis.
+We show that such behavior is a consequence of plasma drift in the IAR around a point of electric potential extremum at the polar cap: minimum in the pulsar case ($\mathbf{\Omega} \cdot \mathbf{B} < 0$) and maximum in the antipulsar case ($\mathbf{\Omega} \cdot \mathbf{B} > 0$).
+Randomly distributed discharges at the polar cap naturally results in extremum of electric potential at the center of the polar cap (see Figure \ref{fig:electric_field}).
+Meanwhile, the non-dipolar configuration of the surface magnetic field next the size, shape, and location of the polar cap.
+Near the surface, the drift of the plasma in the IAR is around the center of the polar cap, which can be offset from the magnetic axis.
+Going up toward the the radio emission region, the magnetic field becomes ever more dipole-like.
+That transition results in the drift of subpulses around the magnetic axis.